natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.III%20J.md

 ;Sights
 * [https://live.warthunder.com/post/675135/en/ RideR2's Realistic gunsight (TZF4a, TZF 5a/b/d/e/f/f2, TZF 9b/b1/c/d, TZF 12/a) for Pzkpfw II, Pzkpfw III, Pzkpfw IV, Pzkpfw V, Pzkpfw VI]

+;Videos
+{{Youtube-gallery|UtpM_1j4G0c|'''The Shooting Range #338''' - ''Pages of History'' section at 04:01 relates the Soviet assessment of the German Pz.III J.}}

 == See also ==
 ''Links to the articles on the War Thunder Wiki that you think will be useful for the reader, for example:''
 * ''reference to the series of the vehicles;''